 Though disabilities can present challenging situations, they need not limit a person's dreams or accomplishments.
 The following news stories and video clips capture the ability of individuals with disabilities and show the power of perseverance, courage and a will to succeed.

-As one of over 22 honorees, Kurt Driscoll returned to MSU as 'Outstanding Alumnus' for his leadership at Faurecia Automotive Seating as validation engineer for safety and regulations.
+As one of over 22 honorees, Kurt Driscoll returned to MSU as 'Outstanding Alum' for his leadership at Faurecia Automotive Seating as validation engineer for safety and regulations.
 Kurt inspired attendees with a message of the power of persistence, friendship, friendship, creativity and following one's passion to reach life goals.
 Kurt leveraged academic preparedness with a Bachelor's degree in engineering and a Master's in Business Administration plus his personal experiences with seating (Kurt is a wheelchair user) to become a leader in automotive seating technology.

 Watch 2014 Samaritan Scholar Recipient, Jordyn Castor, become "Wall Street Ready" as she transforms a scholarship for the RCPD into career opportunities.